junior08/RecognEyes/README.md

  ### 2) For live recognition: :+1:

    i) Creates a LBHP face recogniser and trains it on the existing dataset. <br />
-   ii) Finds the face, does the same pre-processing as point 1. <br />
+   ii) Finds faces in live video stream, does the same pre-processing as point 1. <br />
-  iii) Finds the face with the closest likeness to the current face within a certain threshold. <br />
+  iii) Finds the face in our dataset with the closest likeness to the current face within a certain threshold. <br />
-   iv) Displays the face along with the name of the person and a rectangle around their face.<br /><br /><br />
+   iv) Displays the face along with the name of the person and draws a rectangle around their face.<br /><br /><br />

 ### About LBHP face recognizer :grin:: https://towardsdatascience.com/face-recognition-how-lbph-works-90ec258c3d6b